kebabcode1/kebabcode1/README.md

 ## Hi there 👋
+I'm a software engineer working on some things :)
+🔭I'm working on PassmanGO, a offline secure password manager built in GO.
+🌱Learning C & GO
+🤔Looking for ideas on features to add to my projects 😄Pronouns : he/him

 <!--
 **kebabcode1/kebabcode1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.